ltx4jay/Coyote-ESP32/README.md

 After reset, the controller will go though the following sequence, indicated by the on-board LED:

 1. Solid LED: Scanning for then connecting to WiFi network if one is found.
-2. Flashing LED: Controller is scanning for Coyote device.
+2. Flashing LED: Controller is scanning for Coyote device and accepts OTA updates.
 3. Solid LED: Controller has found the Coyote device and is connecting.
 4. LED off: Controller is connected to the Coyote device and generating waveforms.